BMW X7 review - Reliability and safety

 In this review

-- 1VerdictThe BMW X7 is one of the largest and most luxurious SUVs money can buy
+- 1VerdictBig, bold - and bellicose in extreme M50i guise - the BMW X7 is one of the most imposing and luxurious SUVs around

 - 2Engines, performance and driveThe X7 is one of the best large SUVs to drive, but certainly feels its size